 - May relieve acid reflux: Diluted cider vinegar to treat and manage acid reflux is a common home remedy (8) (9).
 Some individuals may find the home remedy effective in relieving their symptoms.
 However, clinical studies backing this use are sparse.

 - Could support immunity: ACV has been used in traditional medicine as a natural remedy to treat microbial infections, reduce the duration of common cold, and improve immunity.
 It is also known to display antioxidant effects (10).
 These benefits are attributed to the presence of probiotic bacteria, acetic acid, gallic acid, chlorogenic acid, and caffeic acid in apple cider vinegar (6) (11).
 The presence of vitamins A, C, B6 and essential minerals provides good nutrition as well.

 - May relieve eczema symptoms: Eczema is an inflammatory condition with dry, scaly, red patches on the body.
 Regular bathing with bathwater containing a small amount of ACV may help prevent skin infections and provide relief from eczema (12) (13).
 However, more research is needed to support this theory.

 - May fight scalp problems: ACV has been a part of the hair care regimen to cure dandruff in traditional medicine.
 The use of ACV is also believed to fight fungal infections (14).
+Mixing it with an equal quantity of water and spraying it onto the scalp can remove dandruff.
 However, more research is needed to prove these effects.